-To go with the burgers, a batch of homemade sardine and broth dog treats.
+To go with the burger cakes, we made a batch of homemade sardine and bone broth dog treats.
 With a few extra special big ones, stamped with the number 14.
-One was used as a cake topper, and the rest were frozen for storage and snacking as general use treats.
+One sardine dog treat was used as a cake topper, and the rest were frozen for storage and snacking as general use treats.
 Keeping our treat box in the freezer stocked through lockdown is an essential service by Momma!

 The freshly baked stinky treats were very tempting.
 Look at those huge grins and hopeful hungry eyes.
 Cheeky rascals.
-The dogs could barely contain their drool for a photo.
-I was going to break this treat in half as their reward after posing, but they had other ideas.
+The dogs could barely contain their drool for photos.
+I was going to break this treat in half as their reward for posing, but they had other ideas.

-The sardine treat recipe is one I’ve experimented with a few times during recipe development.
-It isn’t posted on the blog, but you can try our sardine and cheese recipe without the cheese and other add-ins for something similar if you’re feeling the need for “delicious fishes”.
+The sardine dog treat recipe is one I’ve experimented with a few times during recipe development.
+It isn’t posted on the blog, but you can try our sardine and cheese recipe, without the cheese and other add-ins, for something similar if you’re feeling the need for “delicious fishes”.
 Stinky fish treats?
 Yes, please!
 And there are lot of other ideas in our homemade dog treat recipes and more!

 On the side, we had bone broth gummies.
 There are always homemade gummy dog treats of some variety in our fridge and our boys love them.
 I was getting really worried about running out when my online gelatin supplier had to close for lockdown.
 Cue panic.
 Especially since they’re also where we buy a lot of our health supplements (for the dogs and for ourselves).
 Fortunately, they’ve since been cleared to ship limited health and grocery supplies, so we’ll be able to keep the boys on their usual supplements as well as keep making gummies.

 Lockdown Quarantini Dog Mocktail Drinks